-No. Examination Item Legal Basis 7 Select samples based on the bank's risk assessment result, prior examination reports, and internal audit report to test the adequacy of the bank's watch list filtering operation: 1 Make sampling heck high-risk new accounts (for any business) to examine whether the bank has conducted watch list filtering on the customer and related parties before completing the account opening and retained relevant inquiry data.
-2 Make sampling check transactions that do not involve the account (including credit card and "walk-in" customers) to examine whether the bank has the incidence of conducting name screening after Legal Basis country for money laundering"; the Ministry of Financial Crimes Inspection (FinCEN) also issued a notice to adopt specific measures to prohibit third-country banks from using the United States.
+No. Examination Item Legal Basis 7 Select samples based on the bank's risk assessment result, prior examination reports, and internal audit report to test the adequacy of the bank's watch list filtering operation: 1 Make sampling heck high-risk new accounts (for any business) to examine whether the bank has conducted watch list filtering on the customer and related parties before completing the account opening and retained relevant 3.The FSC's letter dated May 15,2016 to all supervised financial institutions According to paragraph 311 of the Patriot Act, the US Treasury Department has announced that North Korea is listed as a "mainly concerned country for money laundering"; the Ministry of Financial Crimes Inspection (FinCEN) also issued a notice to adopt specific measures to prohibit third-country banks from using the United States.
 The Correspondent Accounts deal with North Korean financial institutions and further isolate North Korea in the international financial system.
 Third, the case asks your Guild (social) to assist the members to pay attention to the relevant measures to be taken by the US Treasury Department to avoid being cut off by US financial institutions.
-J.
+J .